 Female, type 1 diabetes for 42 years, 58 years of age, lives with husband and dog.
-Patient has hypoglycemic unawareness.
-We regularly readjust her treatment plan and have recommended CGM for this patient on numerous occasions, but she refuses, stating her dog wakes her up if and when she has hypoglycemia.
+The patient has hypoglycemic unawareness.
+We regularly readjust her treatment plan and have recommended CGM for this patient on numerous occasions.
+Still, she refuses, stating her dog wakes her up if and when she has hypoglycemia.
 She called to let us know her dog passed away.

-There are some mornings she realizes she must have been low during the night because her sheets are wet from perspiration, and she remembers having had vivid dreams.
+Some mornings she realizes she must have been low during the night because her sheets are wet from sweat, and she remembers having had vivid dreams.
 She wants to know what she can do.
 Although we have tweaked her plan, she continues to have these unexpected events about once a week.
 Besides the readjustments, we once again recommended CGM.
-She once again refused, therefore we recommended she get another dog, which she did.
+She once again refused.
+Therefore, we recommended she get another dog, which she did.

 She called us a month later to let us know how well she, her husband, and her new dog are getting along.
 Her new dog is now waking her up by licking her face when her glucose levels are falling.
-She is able to wake up and treat her low.
-She’s so pleased and thanked us.
+She can wake up and treat her low.
+She‘s so pleased and thanked us.

-- Sometimes you and your patients do all you know and is recommended to prevent hypo- and hyperglycemic events, but they may continue to occur.
+- Sometimes you and your patients do all you know and are recommended to prevent hypo- and hyperglycemic events, but they may continue to occur.

 - Not all patients agree with their health care professionals‘ recommendations.

 - Work with patients to design an individualized plan for each patient.

 |If you have a “Diabetes Disaster Averted” story that involves problem solving strategies like this dog story, please let us know!
 If we feature your Disaster Averted in our Diabetes Clinical Mastery Series e-newsletter, you will receive a $25 gift card.
 Please click here to submit a short summary of the incident, what you feel you learned from handling the incident, and your name and title.
 If you prefer to remain anonymous, please let us know, but still give us your name and address (so we can send you the gift card).|